Vulcanostrol/ringgzprotocol/README.md

 ### MOVE;[x];[y];[move_type];&lt;color&gt;

   Here, X and Y represent the target coordinates of the piece that the player is placing.
+Both of these coordinates range from 0-4.
 The move_type information block represents the type of piece the player is placing, these can be:

 -Start base
 -Base